Construction dumpster rental in Des Moines

 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Material is sorted at the Des Moines transfer station to maximize recovery — contractors usually prefer commercial recurring hauling agreements.
-Review the EPA construction debris recycling guidance for more information on how we correctly handle your heavy container waste.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Des Moines transfer station to maximize recovery — contractors often utilize our commercial recurring hauling agreements for these jobs.
+We follow EPA construction debris recycling guidance for every bin we pull from your site.

 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—those with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I size the container and dispatch your dumpster based on a quick call with the site super to manage the actual tonnage.
+Heavy debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—those without mixed wood, drywall, or trash—earn you the lowest per-ton rate.
+I coordinate your container based on a quick call with the site super, and we bill based on the final tonnage.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off includes a set tonnage allowance: the figure is clearly stated on your upfront quote.
-Additional weight incurs a per-ton overage fee based on the scale-house ticket—and that means no surprises when the truck weighs in.
-We suggest roofing tear-off jobsite containers for heavy shingles; this prevents the weight from eating into your mixed-debris container allowance, which keeps costs down for you.
+Every construction roll-off ships with a set tonnage allowance: the weight cap is listed clearly on your upfront quote.
+Additional weight is billed at our per-ton overage rate against the scale-house ticket; this prevents surprises when the truck weighs in—it keeps costs transparent.
+We suggest roofing tear-off jobsite containers for shingle disposal, as heavy roofing material should not eat the standard container allowance.

 20-yard